GoCardless Merchant Agreement

 - a person becomes entitled to appoint a receiver over the assets of that Party or a receiver is appointed over the assets of the other Party;

-- any event occurs or proceeding is taken with respect to that Party in any jurisdiction to which it is subject that has an effect equivalent or similar to any of the events mentioned in clauses 71.a through 71.h inclusive; or
+- any event occurs or proceeding is taken with respect to that Party in any jurisdiction to which it is subject that has an effect equivalent or similar to any of the events mentioned in clauses 83.a through 83.h inclusive; or

 - it suspends or ceases, or threatens to suspend or cease, to carry on all or a substantial part of its business.

-- Where this Agreement is terminated in accordance with this clause 71 GoCardless will use reasonable endeavours to assist you in promptly moving to another direct debit supplier, which assistance shall include but not be limited to the following actions where to do so would not be a breach of law, regulation or applicable Payment Scheme Rules:
+- Where this Agreement is terminated in accordance with clauses 80, 81, or 82 above, GoCardless will use reasonable endeavours to assist you in promptly moving to another direct debit supplier, which assistance shall include but not be limited to the following actions where to do so would not be a breach of law, regulation or applicable Payment Scheme Rules:

 - providing you with a machine-readable list of each of your Customers and their Payment Scheme Mandate details; and